 If you are unable to show up for a scheduled appointment, please notify me as soon as possible that you are canceling your appointment in order to make room for another student for that time slot.
-I will also be available the rest of the week as time permits.

 10. Online Contact - LexisClassroom: